 Ordering ramen refills and extras

 Kae-dama refers to noodle refill – it’s part of the ramen experience.
 Kae-dama is an additional serving of freshly prepared noodles (you don’t get a refill of soup) which you can then add into your bowl.

 Since I can be a big eater at times (it must be because I hiked Mt Takao in the afternoon before coming to Ichiran), I decided to order an additional half-serving of ramen.
 To order second servings, mark it on the additional piece of paper provided for each booth.
-This time, I chose “Firm” instead of my original order of Medium which had been too soft for my liking.
+This time, I chose “Firm” instead of my original order of Medium.
 Gingerly pressing the little button on the gadget, I waited to see what happens.

 The blinds lifted, the server collected my order sheet, placed a tiny little metal plate meant for my payment at my booth, and closed it.
 Shortly after, my refill arrived.
 The hardness of my noodles turned out perfect.

 By the time I left Ichiran, I was well-fed, full and happy.